pycharming/lantern_aws/README.md

      "access_token": "ya29.AHES6ZT ... ",
      "refresh_token": "1/G_aZr6_tIR ... "}

+The `install4j-*` files contain licensing information required by the program that builds the installers.

-### *Really* short version
+### Shorter version

-This will launch an instance with client secrets and user credentials associated to some lanterncyborg@gmail.com:
+If you copy the install4j files to the examples folder, the following command will launch an instance with client secrets and user credentials associated to some lanterncyborg@gmail.com:

     example/spawn <node-name>

+*Update:* This user is not in beta, though.

 ## For finer control